aravi11/data-augmented-metamorphic-testing/README.md

-# Leveraging Mutants for Automatic Prediction of MetamorphicRelations using Machine Learning
+# Leveraging Mutants for Automatic Prediction of Metamorphic Relations using Machine Learning

 A python implementation for the paper "Leveraging Mutants for Automatic Prediction of MetamorphicRelations using Machine Learning" (Maltesque 2019)